 No company likes to admit it, but workplace violence is a common occurrence when a diverse group of people spends the majority of their day together.
 But that doesn’t mean that fights are unavoidable.

 The key to preventing physical violence is creating a culture of community and acceptance.
-Send a clear message to all employees that harassment, threats, and other harmful behavior will not be tolerated.
+Send a clear message to all employees that harassment, threats, and other harmful behavior will not be tolerated (or covered by workers comp).

 If conflict does arise, encourage employees to communicate the issue with a supervisor or HR.
 Letting disagreements fester will only increase the likelihood of a violent incident.